 Warning Signs of Local Marketing Chaos

-In-House Agency Overload: Most businesses detect the first signs of local marketing chaos within their in-house agency or in-house brand management team, which suffer from a continuing stream of “one-off” requests from local marketers for production and executional support.
+In-House Agency Overload: Most businesses detect the first signs of local marketing chaos within their in-house agency or in-house brand management team, which suffer from a continuing stream of “one-off” requests from local marketers for production and execution support.
 Usually, these requests create difficulty because they distract the creative team from larger, more strategic initiatives—and yet, the requests can’t simply be ignored without damaging the relationship between the brand and its local outlets.

 How can you detect this symptom?
-Certainly a quick conversation with your in-house agency leader should reveal it.
-But so, too, can time records for your field-support and graphic design teams.
+Certainly, a quick conversation with your in-house agency leader should reveal it.
+But so, too, can time records for your field support and graphic design teams.
 Or, if your creative team is using a job-ticketing system, you should find evidence there.

 Another method for detecting in-house agency overload comes from “managing by walking around.”
 Take a moment to learn about the day in the life of your in-house creative team.
 If they talk about “putting out fires” or “endless rounds of revision,” then you may have some local marketing chaos on your hands.